wp-plugins/bns-chesscom-badge/readme.txt

 * Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.6 =
+* Release February 2013
+* Refactor code into class structure
+* Added sanity check if user name is present

 = 0.5 =
 * Release November 2012
 * Added conditional check to displaying online statuses or not